 Morning Meeting is a 20-30 minute block of time reserved for team building in the classroom.
-Morning Meeting is not often academic in and of itself, but research suggests that its benefits can have an effect on academic performance throughout the school day.
-Morning Meeting, when completed as suggested, has four distinct parts that are supposed to be completed each day.
+This is not often academic in and of itself, but research suggests that its benefits can have an effect on academic performance throughout the school day.
+When completed as suggested, has four distinct parts that are supposed to be completed each day.
 Due to time constraints, grade levels, or other limitations, one or more of these components may be cut to accommodate class time.

 Setting Expectations for Morning Meeting

 The book goes into this quite deeply, but if you are wanting to get started with morning right away, here are a few expectations I set from DAY ONE so that morning meeting runs smoothly and is a respectful, collaborative time.

 - Arriving at Morning Meeting: I always had some sort of signal to tell kids it was time to clean up their morning work and join us at morning meeting.
 This was something we would practice, practice, practice at the beginning of the year.
 The expectation was that when they heard the signal, they'd immediately put away their things and quietly find a spot in the Morning Meeting circle.
 This happened quickly and quietly so that no time was wasted.
 Morning Meeting is included in our transition tracker.
 At the beginning of the year, I have a student timekeeper time how long each transition takes….
 They LOVE trying to beat their time, and I love saving all those precious minutes for instruction!